 The only sale for exportation to the United States occurred between the foreign seller and the ultimate U.S. purchaser.
 The merchandise in question was shipped directly to the U.S. purchaser.
-The ultimate purchaser was the importer of record, had title to, and bore the risk of loss for the merchandise when it entered the United States.
+The ultimate purchaser was the importer of record, which had title to and bore the risk of loss for the merchandise when it entered the United States.
 Consequently, there is only one statutorily viable transaction value.
-544835 dated June 15, 1994.